spryker/spryker-docs/docs/acp/user/intro-to-acp/app-configuration.md

 ---
 title: App configuration
-Descriptions:
+Descriptions: Make configuration to your app, like translation and widgets
 template: howto-guide-template
 ---
 Instead of writing different components for different App configurations, we use JSON to determine the form for the configuration of the apps.
 There is a [playground for NgxSchemaForm](https://guillotina.io/ngx-schema-form).
-There are predefined form elements, and also custom form elements.
+There are predefined form elements and also custom form elements.

 {% info_block infoBox "Info" %}